VCU-Bioinformatics-Core/proteomics_core_pipelines/README.md

 1. The input Samplesheet is parsed to generate contrasts definitions in the form of a comparisons list.
 2. Runs differential analysis over all contrasts specified using [DESeq2 R package 1.44.0](https://doi.org/10.1186/s13059-014-0550-8).
-3. Annotates genes in limma results dataframe.
+3. Annotates proteins in limma results dataframe.
 4. Optionally runs [Gene Set Enrichment Analysis (Gene Ontology)](https://www.gsea-msigdb.org/gsea/index.jsp).
 5. Generates exploratory and differential analysis plots.
 6. Automatically builds an HTML report based on R markdown, with plots and tables.